Alzheimer's Disease: Artwork and Hope

 The year 1986 found artist, board member and caregiver Selly Jenny - whose mother had Alzheimer's disease, exploring the use of an art program to identify the extent to which people with dementia could reveal themselves through the medium of art.
 The majority of them had never painted before - but the response was uniformly positive, as well as revealing and reaffirming.
 Through this effort, the Memories in the Making Art Program was born.
 It has grown into a calendar, a training manual, an art exhibit and more; expanding to national and international scales.

 Artists with Alzheimer's speak through powerful brush strokes of color and tentative tracings of line, pulling us into their world.
-Looking at their paintings, we have the ability to see their stories in a language that needs no words.
+Looking at their paintings, we can see their stories in a language that needs no words.
 Paintings by these artists show us glimpses of who they were and remain, calling out to us in ways we simply cannot ignore.

 The Alzheimer's Art Quilt Initiative - From Heartbreak to Hope

-While viewing the exhibit it is important to note that the, 'wrong,' side of the fabric patches are showing; there is a reason for this manner of display.
+While viewing the exhibit, it is important to note that the 'wrong' side of the fabric patches are showing; there is a reason for this manner of display.
 The colors on the quilts appear faded, and the bright side of the cloth, filled with the colors and patterns of life, has been turned to the inside of each quilt - never to be seen again.
 The Name Quilts create a wall of more than 10,000 names representing and honoring the 5.4 million people in America who have Alzheimer's disease.
-Among the Name Quilts are 54 small format art quilts which tell the story of Alzheimer's from a number of different perspectives.
+Among the Name Quilts are 54 small format art quilts, which tell the story of Alzheimer's from several perspectives.

-The Heartbreak to Hope Exhibit will appear in Hamilton, Ohio at Berkeley Square between June 8th and 10th, 2012.
-Each of the Name Quilts is 6 inches wide by 7 feet tall, with the names of loved ones written on the fabric patches by family members and friends.
+The Heartbreak to Hope Exhibit will appear in Hamilton, Ohio at Berkeley Square.
+Each of the Name Quilts is 6 inches (15.24 cm) wide by 7 feet (2.13 m) tall, with the names of loved ones written on the fabric patches by family members and friends.
 If you can, visit this exhibit when it comes to your community and honor the millions of Americans struggling with Alzheimer's disease.